serain/serain.github.io/_posts/2019-01-09-kubelet-from-anonymous-to-cluster-admin.markdown

 # kubelet: anonymous to cluster-admin

-This post will cover abusing the `kubelet` default configuration to gain access to the `kube-apiserver` on an on-premise Kubernetes cluster.
+This post will cover abusing the `kubelet` default configuration to gain access to the `kube-apiserver` on a Kubernetes cluster.
 This can also lead to code execution on the nodes.

 ## Architecture Overview